Man sentenced to three to 15 years in prison on home invasion conviction

 According to the complainants, Campbell approached their home and was screaming saying things like “I keep hearing voices and screams,” I’m trying to get the people help,” and “I think they are all dead,” all while trying to get into their vehicle.

-Campbell apparently conveyed that be believed the neighbors were in trouble, so the unnamed male took Campbell to the neighbor’s property to show him that everything was alright and they were OK.
+Campbell apparently conveyed that he believed the neighbors were in trouble, so the unnamed male took Campbell to the neighbor’s property to show him that everything was alright and they were OK.

 Troopers went to the nearby residence to discover all the doors on the home and outbuilding open, and a box of electronics on the porch.
 Troopers made contact with those homeowners, who had been gone.
 They came home to inspect their property.